-The Cincinnati corporate fraud attorneys at O'Connor, Acciani & Levy can guide you through every step of your whistleblower lawsuit, fighting to hold your employer accountable and obtain all the compensation you deserve.
+The Cincinnati corporate fraud lawyers at O’Connor, Acciani & Levy can guide you through every step of your whistleblower lawsuit, fighting to hold your employer accountable and obtain all the compensation you deserve.
 If you face retaliation for coming forward, such as termination, demotion or denial of a promotion, we can pursue restitution.

 The attorneys have decades of combined experience pursuing justice and compensation for our clients.
 We offer a free, no obligation legal consultation so you can discuss your situation.
 If we take your case, we will not charge for representing you unless we are successful.

 What Is Corporate Fraud?